Whopping $5 billion FTC settlement still a bargain for Facebook, critics say

 The settlement does little to force changes in Facebook's core business model, which relies on using the personal data you willingly give it to deliver targeted ads.
 It does little to punish the company for failing to disclose how it will use the data it collects.
 It doesn't hold executives, including CEO Mark Zuckerberg and COO Sheryl Sandberg, personally responsible for the problems that cropped up on their watch.

-But to Facebook's critics, the deal was an expensive Get Out of Jail card.
+To Facebook's critics, the deal was an expensive Get Out of Jail Free card.

 "This settlement does nothing to change Facebook's creepy surveillance of its own users & the misuse of user data," tweeted Sen. Josh Hawley, a Republican from Missouri.
 "It utterly fails to penalize Facebook in any effective way."